 Male circumcision is a simple procedure that involves removal of the foreskin that sheaths the head of the penis.
 This procedure is performed in the office and under local anesthetic.
 Circumcisions are a safe and simple procedure to perform with a quick recovery.
 Dr. Goldie has performed thousands of circumcisions over the past 30 years in Calgary and relocated to Surrey /White Rock in 2012.
 Circumcisions are done for newborns up to 6 weeks of age but exceptions are made for premature babies.

 Since circumcision is not currently considered a medical necessity, it is not covered by public health care.
-The cost is $300 (cash or credit only please).
+The cost is $300 (cash, credit or debit only please).
 The receptionist will issue a receipt so that you may claim the cost as a medical expense on your income tax or seek reimbursement through private insurance plans if they cover the procedure.

 · Reduced risk of acquiring some sexually transmitted infections including Human Papilloma Virus (HPV), Genital Herpes, Chlamydia and AIDS (HIV).